docer95/taxi-service/README.md

    and change fields (URL - address behind which your database, USERNAME - your login, PASSWORD - your password, JDBC_DRIVER - path for JDBC driver)
-8. In this project, open the file that is located at the address taxi-service/src/main/resources/log4j2.xml and change path in field "filename" for logger
+8. In this project, open the file that is located at the address taxi-service/src/main/resources/log4j2.xml and change path in field "filename" for your .log file
 9. Add Configurations -> add new run configuration... -> Tomcat Server -> Local.
    After than go to tab "Deployment" -> to push button "fix" -> taxi-service:war exploded.
    After than scroll below, in field "Application context" -> write - "/"